Security, intelligence failures led to Jan. 6 insurrection: Bipartisan Senate report

 The two panels also found intelligence failures at every level.

-“Despite online calls for violence at the Capitol, neither the FBI nor DHS issued a threat assessment or intelligence bulletin warning law enforcement entities in the National Capital Region of the potential for violence.
-FBI and DHS officials stressed the difficulty in discerning constitutionally protected free speech versus actionable, credible threats of violence.”
+"Despite online calls for violence at the Capitol, neither the FBI nor DHS issued a threat assessment or intelligence bulletin warning law enforcement entities in the National Capital Region of the potential for violence.
+FBI and DHS officials stressed the difficulty in discerning constitutionally protected free speech versus actionable, credible threats of violence," the report notes.

 In response to the report, the U.S. Capitol Police wrote that they rely on intelligence, and that no intelligence products leading up to that day indicated that the Capitol would face such severe threats.